 A blood test can help find out the patients who are in need of antibiotics

-It would be difficult for you to take a course of antibiotics in the case of the prior history of antibiotic allergy.
+It would be difficult for you to take a course of antibiotics in the case of a prior history of antibiotic allergy.
 However, doctors choose a different type of antibiotic if you have had an allergic reaction to one antibiotic.

 Some people are allergic to penicillin.
 If you have a query about a possible allergic reaction, ask your doctor or pharmacist before taking the medicine.